hastest/juliannma.com/lessons.md

 Please <a href="/#contact">contact</a> me to schedule your first lesson, or arrange a meet and greet.

-> TODO: remote students anc work with me via tonerow??
+> TODO: remote students can work with me via tonerow??